LifeOS2025/life-os-mvp/README.md

 - **Phase 2: Auth UI:** Reusable components and pages for Sign Up & Login have been built.
 - **Phase 3: Functional Sign-Up:** The Sign-Up page is now connected to Supabase and successfully creates new users.
 - **Phase 4: Functional Login & Session Management:** Users can log in, log out, and session is managed via `AuthContext`.
 A `ProtectedRoute` is functional.
+- **Phase 5: Core App Feature - Journaling:** Users can create and view their own private journal entries.

-### Phase 5 Roadmap: Core App Feature - Journaling (Create & View)
+### Phase 6 Roadmap: Core App Feature - Goals
-- [ ] Create the `journal_entries` table in the Supabase database.
+- [ ] Create the `goals` table in the Supabase database.
-- [ ] Implement Row Level Security (RLS) so users can only access their own entries.
+- [ ] Implement Row Level Security (RLS) for the `goals` table.
+- [ ] Create a new `Goals.js` page and add it to the application's routing.
-- [ ] Create the UI on the `Dashboard.js` page for submitting a new journal entry.
+- [ ] Build the UI on the `Goals.js` page for submitting a new goal.
-- [ ] Write the function to insert a new journal entry into the database.
+- [ ] Write the function to insert a new goal into the database.
-- [ ] Create the UI on the `Dashboard.js` page to display a list of past journal entries.
+- [ ] Build the UI on the `Goals.js` page to display the user's existing goals.
-- [ ] Write the function to fetch and display the current user's journal entries.
+- [ ] Write the function to fetch and display the current user's goals.
-- [ ] Test the full journaling flow.
+- [ ] Test the full goals feature flow (create, view).